The Best Vegan Dark Chocolate Truffles [Recipe]

 Vegan, gluten free, easy, dark chocolate, and truffles.
 Need I say more?
-This recipe for coconut cream truffles is so simple, so delicious, and so beautiful that I think they pretty much make the perfect gift (for yourself or someone else!).
+This is the best recipe for vegan chocolate truffles, made with coconut cream.
+It’s so simple, so delicious, and so beautiful that I think a batch of these vegan truffles would pretty much make the perfect gift (for yourself or someone else)!

 Making vegan truffles